bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-9-method-signatures.rst

 Did you notice that there are lines that are identical except for the animal name and the sound that they make?

 We can make methods even more powerful and more abstract by giving them parameters for data that they need to do their job.
 A **parameter** (sometimes called a **formal parameter**) is a variable declared in the header of a method or constructor and can be used inside the body of the method.
 This allows values or arguments to be passed and used by a method.
 An **argument** (sometimes called an **actual parameter**) is a value that is passed into a method when the method is called and is saved in the parameter variable.
-Many people use the terms parameter and argument interchangeably.

-We can make a method called verse that takes the animal and its sound to print out any verse!
+We can make a method called ``verse`` that takes the animal and its sound to print out any verse!
 The parameter variables ``animal`` and ``sound`` will hold different values when the method is called.

 .. code-block:: java